janosgyerik/writing-markdown-well/README.md

 - Looks good when rendered as HTML, but hard to read as plain text

-- Semantic violations of headings and inline formatting styles
+- Inappropriate use of headings and inline formatting styles

 - Using deeply nested or complicated structures

-- Using not well-supported features, limiting readers to specific renderers
+- Using extended features that only work with specific renderers, such as GitHub Flavored Markdown

 What is this guide?
 -------------------